Advanced Game Search

 The main pros of the game

-• Gameplay Quality: Many users praised the gameplay mechanics, noting that the swing mechanics are realistic and rewarding.
-The game feels immersive and captures the essence of golf well.
+• Gameplay Mechanics: Many users praised the gameplay mechanics, highlighting that the swing mechanics are engaging and provide a satisfying experience.
+The game is noted for its realistic ball physics and the feeling of hitting a pure shot.

 The main cons of the game